yonhan3/openosc2/README.md

 "-DOPENOSC_MM=2" CFLAGS, then you can add "-DOPENOSC_METRIC_ONLY_MODE" to CFLAGS to collect OSC metrics only.

+Trick #2: the oscmetrics.py tool ignores intermediate relocatable \*.o files by default.
+You can add "--scan_all_elf_files" option to force the tool to scan the
+\*.o files too.

+Trick #3: for cross-compilation binaries, you may need to specify the location of cross-compilation tools: objdump, addr2line, etc. in a configfile, then run oscmetrics.py with "-c configfile" option to get correct results.

 Relationship to FORTIFY_SOURCE
 ------------------------------
 Most compilers (gcc/clang/icc) provide the FORTIFY_SOURCE feature.